Be excellent to each other (Coping with stress via positive events)

 So, let's take a deep breath and look at what's going on in the world right now.
 Society is divided like never before, with a huge "us vs. them" problem.
 We are disconnected from each other, both physically and emotionally.
 We have had fractures to our support networks, as the split between people has created wedges in relationships.
 The outlook is bleak; when are we going to be able to see our friends and family again?
 Is COVID going to kill everyone?

-Consider also that an understand and reasonable reaction to many things is to disengage further.
+Consider also that an understandable and reasonable reaction to many things is to disengage further.
 After all, when we hit a point where we can't take things anymore, we have to step away.

 Do you see how we have a ripe petri dish to see the kind of disruption and chaos we are seeing right now?